ubhyl-debug/course-data-stories/DataStory/Data_Story.md

 The results show clear differences between the publications:

-- he Hamburger Tageblatt had the highest share of supportive articles, with approximately 19% scoring above zero, while only about 1% were critical.
+- The Hamburger Tageblatt had the highest share of supportive articles, with approximately 19% scoring above zero, while only about 1% were critical.

 - The Schwäbischer Merkur showed a largely neutral tone, with over 93% of its articles scored as zero.
 A small proportion (~6%) were supportive, and less than 1% critical.